Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 1070 should be -100% faster than the GeForce RTX 3060 Ti in general, due to its higher data rate. (explain)
+Memory BandwidthThe GeForce GTX 1070, in theory, should perform a small bit faster than the GeForce RTX 3060 Ti in general. (explain)

-Texel RateThe GeForce RTX 3060 Ti should be a bit (about 19%) faster with regards to AF than the GeForce GTX 1070. (explain)
+Texel RateThe GeForce RTX 3060 Ti will be just a bit (approximately 19%) faster with regards to AF than the GeForce GTX 1070. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison